This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Milk Reception”.

 d) Oxidative properties

-Explanation: Sanitization is one of the important aspects of dairy industry.
-Chlorine is an highly efficient sanitizing agent.
+Explanation: Sanitization is one of the important aspects of the dairy industry.
+Chlorine is a highly efficient sanitizing agent.

 12. At what concentration chlorine sanitizing solutions are usually used in the dairy industry?

 a) 50-100 ppm

 b) 100-200 ppm